-Your complete guide to visiting Belize Barrier Reef
+Your complete guide to visiting the Belize Barrier Reef

 Sailors, snorkelers and divers wanting to sail Belize in Central America, this one’s for you!
-Our complete guide to visiting the Belize Barrier Reef will tell you all you need to know to plan an unmatched underwater reef adventure.
+Here’s our complete guide to visiting the Belize Barrier Reef and it will tell you all you need to know to plan an unmatched underwater reef adventure.

 Why visit the Belize Barrier Reef?